 Along the banks of the Grand River, just upstream from Grand Haven’s famous musical fountain, along a cut-out in the river known as “the sag,” is a mysterious mile of shoreline that has been off-limits to the public for many decades.

 The property is 345 acres and sits between the Kitchel Lindquist Hartger Dune Preserve and Ottawa County’s 513 acre North Ottawa Dunes natural area.
 The site has long been used for sand mining, but has been inactive in recent years.
-Now, for the first time, and with your help, the public could finally have the opportunity to experience the natural beauty this property holds.
-Ottawa County Parks and the Land Conservancy of West Michigan, working in partnership, have a limited-time opportunity to save it from future development and preserve it for public enjoyment.
+Thanks to a partnership project between Ottawa County Parks and the Land Conservancy of West Michigan, the public finally has the opportunity to experience the natural beauty this property holds.

-The protection of Ottawa Sands as a public green space would create a corridor of parks and preserved natural areas totaling over 2000 acres, stretching from P.J.
+The protection of Ottawa Sands as a public green space creates a corridor of parks and preserved natural areas totaling over 2,000 acres, stretching from P.J.
 Hoffmaster State Park all the way to the Grand River.
-This corridor would provide tremendous opportunities for outdoor recreation including hiking, wildlife viewing, boating, fishing, and camping.
+This corridor holds tremendous opportunities for outdoor recreation including hiking, wildlife viewing, boating, fishing, and camping.

-Once protected, Ottawa County will begin a planning process to develop publicly accessible facilities on the property as well as additional recreational opportunities.
+Once the Michigan legislature approves the grant from the Michigan Natural Resources Trust Fund, Ottawa County will begin a planning process to develop publicly accessible facilities on the property as well as additional recreational opportunities.

 This opportunity would not be possible without support from The Conservation Fund, a national organization that specializes in conservation loans.